ratify-project/ratify/docs/discussion/Cosign Upgrade 2024.md

     - In K8s scenarios, it will not be an encouraged pattern to specify local directory.
 This is why implementing directory cert reading as a cert store provider may not make  sense.
     - However, if a user decides to do a mixture of cert stores + local directory then they would need to specify in 2 different sections (cosign plugin config + cert store)
     - **UPDATE 1/18/24**: We will mirror notation experience with a `verificationKeys` field in the cosign verifier config
+  - The current AKV integration relies on workload identity.
+The CLI scenario will use a non-WI scheme for authentication to managed identity

 ## Support Multiple keys for cosign verification